 Note that the Eurotunnel doesn’t take foot passengers, with or without a dog.

 Flying to the UK with a Dog

-The following airlines state in their pet policy that they allow small dogs to fly in the cabin when leaving the UK:
+Last time I checked, the following airlines clearly stated in their pet policy that they permit dogs to fly in the cabin or hold on flights departing the UK:

 - Iberia Express (Pet Policy)